Colton1skees/Colton1skees.github.io/posts/MutationRemoval.md

     }
 ```

 That's really all there is.
 As of right now I can't post the entire source of my tool because I'm using it for analyzing some commercial applications, but I may post a cleaned up version at some point.
-Here are a bunch of my helper methods which should make the code alot easier to understand - https://pastebin.com/F80yR8WD.
+Here are a bunch of my [helper methods](https://pastebin.com/F80yR8WD) which should make the code alot easier to understand.

 ## Output